Skip to main content

 A.R.S. § 14-7408(B)

-For distributions from business entities, the due date is the record date set by the entity for determining who receives the distribution.
+For distributions from business entities, the due date is the record date set by the entity.
 If no record date was set, the declaration date applies.
 These rules give trustees a concrete framework for handling the transition period without guesswork.

 A. A trustee shall allocate an income receipt or disbursement other than one to which section 14-7405, paragraph 1 applies to principal if its due date occurs before a decedent dies in the case of an estate or before an income interest begins in the case of a trust or successive income interest.
 B. A trustee shall allocate an income receipt or disbursement to income if its due date occurs on or after the date on which a decedent dies or an income interest begins and it is a periodic due date.
 An income receipt or disbursement must be treated as accruing from day to day if its due date is not periodic or it has no due date.
 The portion of the receipt or disbursement accruing before the date on which a decedent dies or an income interest begins must be allocated to principal and the balance must be allocated to income.
 C. An item of income or an obligation is due on the date the payer is required to make a payment.
 If a payment date is not stated, there is no due date for the purposes of this article.
 Distributions to shareholders or other owners from an entity to which section 14-7410 applies are deemed to be due on the date fixed by the entity for determining who is entitled to receive the distribution or, if no date is fixed, on the declaration date for the distribution.
 A due date is periodic for receipts or disbursements that must be paid at regular intervals under a lease or an obligation to pay interest or if an entity customarily makes distributions at regular intervals.